Boy, 14, arrested on suspicion of murder after teenager dies in Gateshead - NewsBreak

 “While incidents of this nature are rare in our region, whenever they do occur we are committed to bringing those responsible to justice.”

+“It’s at the very early stages of the investigation with it obviously only happening last night.”

+Other questions from the media, such as the circumstances of the fatal incident, whether a knife had been recovered and whether more arrests could follow, were answered in a similar way.

-Northumbria Police and Crime Commissioner Kim McGuinness said: “It’s devastating that our region has lost another young person to serious violence, and my thoughts are with the victim’s family who will be experiencing unimaginable pain.
+Northumbria’s police and crime commissioner Kim McGuinness said: “It’s devastating that our region has lost another young person to serious violence, and my thoughts are with the victim’s family who will be experiencing unimaginable pain.

 “This should never have happened and it now sits with our police to carry out extensive enquiries to establish the full circumstances that have led to the senseless loss of a young life.